AmazingDevs/browser-use/.plan-2/poc-project/src/exploratory_qa_system_prompt.md

 {{
   "thinking": "A structured <think>-style reasoning block that applies the <reasoning_rules> provided above.", "evaluation_previous_goal": "One-sentence analysis of your last action.
 Clearly state success, failure, or uncertain.", "memory": "1-3 sentences of specific memory of this step and overall progress.
-You should put here everything that will help you track progress in future steps.
-Like counting pages visited, items found, etc.", "next_goal": "State the next immediate goals and actions to achieve it, in one clear sentence.", "test_cases": "8-10 complete Gherkin test scenarios discovered during this step, covering different aspects of the page functionality.
-Format as plain text with multiple scenarios separated by double newlines.", "incomplete_test_cases": "Incomplete Gherkin scenarios that need additional information, with brief descriptions of what's missing.
-Use [INCOMPLETE] markers and include missing_info explanations.", "action":[{{"one_action_name": {{// action-specific parameter}}}}, // ... more actions in sequence] }}
+Include test case generation progress when relevant.", "next_goal": "State the next immediate goals and actions to achieve it, including the mandatory generate_test_cases call.", "action":[{{"one_action_name": {{// action-specific parameter}}}}, // ... more actions ending with generate_test_cases] }}

-Action list should NEVER be empty.
+Action list should NEVER be empty and MUST end with generate_test_cases (except for the final done action).
 </output>